ev3dev/ev3dev.github.io/docs/drivers/dc-motor-class.markdown

 `commands` (read-only)
 : Returns a space separated list of commands supported by the motor controller.

-`duty_cycle` (read/write)
+`duty_cycle_sp` (read/write)
-: Sets the duty cycle of the PWM signal sent to the motor.
-Values are -100 to 100 (-100% to 100%).
+: Sets the duty cycle setpoint of the PWM signal sent to the motor.
+Values -100 to 100 (-100% to 100%).

+`duty_cycle` (read)
+: Shows the current duty cycle of the PWM signal sent to the motor.
+Values -100 to 100 (-100% to 100%).

 `name` (read-only)
 : Returns the name of the motor controller's driver.